 • Informative webinars for professionals and public decision-makers to increase their knowledge on how children and young people want to be included in responses to emergencies.

-A series of policy recommendations on how to improve child and youth participation in public decision-making responses to emergencies will also be developed and promoted among public decision-makers in Bulgaria, Hungary, Italy and Spain.
+A series of policy recommendations on how to improve child and youth participation in public decision-making responses to emergencies have also been developed and promoted among public decision-makers in Bulgaria, Hungary, Italy and Spain.

 Participation of children and young people

-Child and youth participation is integral to all project activities.
-National Child and Youth Advisory Boards will be formed in each participating project country to ensure that the voices of children and young people living in alternative care and vulnerable families are heard throughout.
-The role of these groups will include supporting in the development of the training programme, videos, and policy recommendations, and leading the training for other children and young people as Peer Trainers.
+Child and youth participation has been integral to all project activities.
+National Child and Youth Advisory Boards have been formed in each participating project country to ensure that the voices of children and young people living in alternative care and vulnerable families are heard throughout.
+The role of these groups has included supporting the development of the training programme, videos, and policy recommendations, and leading the training for other children and young people as Peer Trainers.

 1) From the consultation conducted with 10,000 children for the EU Strategy on the Rights of the Child and the Child Guarantee, UNICEF, 2020.